pkrzy30/https-github.com-pkrzy30-inet3101-lab1/README.md

 Each function :

 pRecords()

 Input: n/a

 Output: void

 Description: Prints all records(Does not do anything right now)

 aRecord()

 Input: n/a

 Output: void

 Description: Takes user input and stores it as record

 dRecord()

 Input: n/a

 Output: void

 Description: Deletes last record(Does not do anything right now)

 numRecords()

 Input: n/a

 Output: void

 Description: Prints number of records(Does not do anything right now)

 sizeDB()

 Input: n/a

 Output: void

 Description: Prints size of database(Does not do anything right now)

 numChange()

 Input: bool print

 Output: void

 Description: If print is true, prints change, otherwise increments it by 1

 main()

 Input: Whatever user responds with

 Output: int

 Description: Main function for a program that runs simple menu for user to interact with

-Listing of files required and what type they are (.h header, .c c code, etc..)